 This step will be common for all the operating systems running on this Linux.
 You can install the Wine as per your requirement from different branches.

 To check the version of this Windows software installer on Linux run:

 Configure Wine environment for Windows applications you can set it to 64-bit as well as 32-bit according to the software you want to install.
 Here we are setting it to 32-bit.

 The winecfg command will open the Wine Configuration window, however, it would say “Wine could not find wine-mono packages” then allow it to install that along with others.
-Because we need these packages for .NET framework based applications.
+Because we need these packages for .NET framework-based applications.

 Select the Windows version which you default on your Linux system from the dropdown box.
 Graphics, themes, screen resolution, and more…

 To install any Windows Application on Linux using the WINE.
-Just navigate to that directory-> Open command terminal there and run:
+Just navigate to that directory-> Open the command terminal there and run: